-Grade Level 11-12 Credit/Semester 0.5 NCAA Yes Prerequisite Division H lead Approval
+10-12 Credit/Semester 0.5 NCAA Grade Level Division Head Approval Prerequisite

 Students will study oneself as an individual and his relationships to his social environment.
 Student learning will emphasize methods, concepts, and the analysis of various social phenomena.
 Specific units of study include the concept of culture, social stratification, diversity, interpersonal relationships, marriage and the family, and death and dying.